 Drought forecasting is based on forecasted gridded precipitation time series (EFAS, IFS-SEAS) for the whole of Europe and at regional scale.
-Two approaches are used, that is the Standardized Precipitation Index (SPI) and the threshold level method (TLM).
+Two approaches are used, that are the Standardized Precipitation Index (SPI) and the threshold level method (TLM).

-The SPI provides the severity of the drought in precipitation as the number of standard deviations from the median (e.g. SPI=-2 says that the precipitation is 2 standard deviation from the median).
-The SPI aggregates the precipitation over periods with different lengths (SPIx, x = 1, 3, 6, and 12 months).
+The SPI provides the drought index in precipitation as the number of standard deviations from the median (e.g. SPI=-2 says that the precipitation is 2 standard deviation from the median).
+The SPI aggregates the precipitation over periods with different lengths (SPI-x, x = 1, 3, 6, and 12 months).
 For instance, the seasonal forecast of SPI-12 gives the probability of the total precipitation over 12 months, that is, 7 months ahead and the 5 previous months.

-The SPI also provides the total drought affected area.
 The probabilistic forecasts are presented as 25th percentile, median, and 75th percentile of the 51 ensemble members.